breehall/MadLibs/README.md

 ## Getting Started
-1. Clone the repo, the navigate to `src/`.
+1. Clone the repo, the navigate to the `src/` directory.
 2. Open `madlibs.html` in the browser of your choice.

 ## Where to Go From Here